9iva1/ashley-brown-photography-template/README.md

 Getting Started

-Purchase the Template:
+Download the Template

-Send an email to 9ivaone@gmail.com with a confirmation of your purchase from our website.

-Provide Necessary Details:
-Include a new email address that will be associated with your website, along with a password for us to create a GitHub account and transfer the template files to you.

 Customize Your Template:

 Once you've received the template, customize it to suit your brand.
 Need assistance?
 We offer customization services for a fee of $30.

 Host Your Website:

 Choose your preferred hosting platform, such as Hostinger, Vercel, or Netlify, and register your domain.
 Complete Customization:

-After setting up your hosting and domain, forward us an email containing all the necessary information for successful customization.
+After setting up your hosting and domain, deploy your website and share it with the world.

+Transform your digital presence today and let your creativity shine!

 Support!